EndPointCorp/end-point-blog/2010/12/16/spree-extension-upgrade-rails-3.html.md

 I prefer to extend the controllers and models with module includes, but the decorator convention also works nicely.

-### Gem Dependency Updates
+#### Gem Dependency Updates

 With the transition to Rails 3, I found that there were changes related to dependency upgrades.
 Spree 0.11.* uses searchlogic 2.3.5, and Spree 0.30.1 uses searchlogic 3.0.0.*.
 Searchlogic is the gem that performs the search for orders in my report to pull orders between a certain time frame or tied to a specific store.
-I didn't go digging around in the searchlogic upgrade changes, but I referenced Spree's core implementation of searchlogic to determine the required updates:
+I didn’t go digging around in the searchlogic upgrade changes, but I referenced Spree’s core implementation of searchlogic to determine the required updates: